 The WD elements portable drive is the one I’m using now.

 Of course, you can always store your photos and other data in the cloud.
-But what happens if you need to back up your data in some off-the-beaten-track location with no wifi, or a simply bad wifi connection?
+But what happens if you need to back up your data in some remote location with no wifi, or a simply bad wifi connection?
 And cloud storage comes with a yearly recurring cost.

 With the staggering quantity of photos we collectively take every day a 500GB drive might not be enough to meet our individual photo backup requirements, especially if you keep high-quality copies.
 This drive has a massive 2TB of storage.